 Vertical Alignment (VA) Display Panels:

-Vertical Alignment also termed as VA is a type of LED display panels that have best contrast and image quality.
+Vertical Alignment, also termed VA is a type of LED display panel with the best contrast and image quality.
 The contrast ratio of VA panels is greater than 2500.

 IPS Display Panels:

-IPS stands for In-Plane Switching and these display panels are perfect in all viewing angles.
-The contrast ratio of these IPS display panels is less than VA panels but is not bad in quality.
+IPS stands for In-Plane Switching, and these display panels are perfect from all viewing angles.
+The contrast ratio of these IPS display panels is less than VA panels but is good in quality.
 The typical contrast ratio of IPS panels is 700 to 1500.

 Twisted Nematic (TN) Panels:

 These TN panels are a type of LCD.
 These display panels are fast but less expensive.
-The contrast ratio of these monitors is not good which is between 600 to 1200.
+The contrast ratio of these monitors could be between 600 to 1200.

 Contrast Ratio measurement techniques:

-Although no perfect and authentic measurement techniques are available for measuring the contrast ratio of a display monitor.
-But the following are a few methods that are used to measure the contrast ratio of monitor.
+Although no perfect and authentic measurement techniques are available for measuring the contrast ratio of a display monitor, the following are a few methods used to measure the contrast ratio of a monitor.

-Half Screen slides: It is also similar to the Full on/Full off method but in this, a slide which is half white and half is black is used instead of a full screen.
-The accuracy of this method is a little better than the full method.
+Half Screen slides: It is also similar to the Full on/Full off method but in this, a half-white and half-black slide is used instead of a full screen.
+The accuracy of this method is better than the full method.

-Small Samples: In this method multiple small white and black slides are used to measure the contrast.
+Small Samples: In this method, small white and black slides are used to measure the contrast.

 Checkerboard: This method is mostly acceptable for measuring the contrast ratio of the display monitor.
 This checkerboard is called the ANSI checkerboard.
 ANSI checkerboard methods measure the contrast ratio output in 16 squares.

-I this article, I tried my best to guide you about the contrast ratio of monitors which is very necessary to get good monitors according to your needs of playing games, graphics designing work, and video editing, and many others like this.
-So that when you need to buy a new display panel you can choose the best wisely.
+In this article, I tried my best to guide you about the contrast ratio of monitors, which is necessary to get good monitors according to your needs of playing games, graphics designing work, video editing, and many others like this.
+So that when you need to buy a new display panel, you can choose the best wisely.